 A driver who speeds drives drunk, races, tailgates, or changes lanes without a signal, uses the wrong turn signal, makes an unsafe merge, or fails to yield has engaged in negligent driving conduct.
 This breach of duty is the pivotal issue in how your case will be resolved.
 Driving drunk or intoxicated is usually considered gross negligence.

 Speak with our Corpus Christi car accident attorney today for a no-obligation free consultation.

-Our legal team is made up of highly skilled car accident attorneys who have chosen to focus their legal practices on personal injury law.
+Our highly skilled car accident attorneys have chosen to focus their legal practices on personal injury law.
 We have achieved many significant victories in serious injury and death cases, and our entire legal team and staff work long hours to help our clients achieve justice.

 With offices in both Corpus Christi and McAllen, TX, our car accident lawyer from Herrman & Herrman, P.L.L.C., can help you.
 Call (956) 630-9797 for a free case evaluation or check our car accident claims FAQ.

 - Texas DOT: DUI Drivers in Fatal Crashes by Age